pyeve/eve/_sources/config.txt

 ::

-    # We want to seamlessy run our API both locally and on Heroku, so:
+    # We want to run seamlessly our API both locally and on Heroku, so:
     if os.environ.get('PORT'):
         # We're hosted on Heroku!
 Use the MongoHQ sandbox as our backend.
         MONGO_HOST = 'alex.mongohq.com'